Skip to Content

 Bermondsey

-Probably the coolest gallery in London, The White Cube is the epitome of everything you think of when you imagine the cool side of the London art scene: wildly dressed hipsters in paint-peppered clothes hobnobbing with the creme de la creme of the art collecting world, dawning careers and shattered dreams.
+Probably the coolest art space in London, The White Cube is the epitome of everything you think of when you imagine the cool side of the London art scene: wildly dressed hipsters in paint-peppered clothes hobnobbing with the creme de la creme of the art collecting world, dawning careers and shattered dreams.

-Some big artists have come through the gallery’s iconic paired-back spaces: Tracy Emin and Damien Hirst to name a few.
-Needless to say, the rest of the art is always up-beat and right on the cutting edge of contemporary.
+Needless to say, the rest of the art is always upbeat and right on the cutting edge of contemporary.

 The Serpentine